bihealth/sodar-core-legacy/docs/source/dev_sodar_core.rst

 ============

 Instructions on how to install a local development version of SODAR Core are detailed here.
-Ubuntu 16.04 LTS (Xenial) is the supported OS at this time.
+Ubuntu 20.04 LTS (Focal) is the supported OS at this time.
 Later Ubuntu versions and Centos 7 have also been proven to to work, but some system dependencies may vary for different OS versions or distributions.